gowon-bot/mirrorball/README.md

 1. `lib/graph/schema.resolvers.go` - This is the file that gqlgen generates that holds all the resolvers

-2. `lib/controllers` - Every resolver hands off logic to a control of the same name, accepting the same parameters and returning the same types as the resolver.
+2. `lib/controllers` - Every resolver hands off logic to a controller of the same name, accepting the same parameters and returning the same types as the resolver.
 Controllers typically handle high level logic.

 3. `lib/services` - Similar functions grouped into services handle database interaction and most detailed logic